pikesley/wtfismyblockchainstrategy/README.md

 I could use some more data though, please send PRs

-I could easily make this into a _WTFismygenericthing_ generator
+I think I will probably make this into a _WTFismygenericthing_ generator